2016-17 Concert Season

 Jane Glover leads Mozart's "Great" C Minor Mass.
 With its mighty choruses, sublime solos, and intricate orchestral writing, the Mass is unlike any other church music of its time, looking back to Bach and Handel and offering an extraordinary diversity of style.
 Soprano Susanna Phillips sings Mozart's glorious motet "Exsultate, jubilate" in a program that also includes stirring music of Beethoven.

 The Baroque era was a time of staggering innovation in the arts: instrumental music came into its own and virtuosity rose to new heights.
-Nicholas Kraemer leads the Music of the Baroque Orchestra in lively works by a wide-ranging group of early composers.
+Nicholas Kraemer leads the Music of the Baroque Orchestra in a program that captures the true spirit of the age.
 Highlights include a bravura suite for oboes from Telemann's Tafelmusik and a dazzling Vivaldi violin concerto depicting a storm at sea.

 The concert season closes with Music of the Baroque's first performances in 25 years of Georg Philipp Telemann's powerful oratorio The Day of Judgment.
 From the opening call of the trumpet, through earthquakes, thunder, and devastation, to the final celestial chorus at the gates of heaven, this vivid work makes for a truly gripping evening of musical story-telling.